hfinkel/lfort/docs/UsersManual.rst

 It is sometimes necessary to build a precompiled header from headers that are not yet in their final, installed locations.
 For example, one might build a precompiled header within the build tree that is then meant to be installed alongside the headers.
-Clang permits the creation of "relocatable" precompiled headers, which are built with a given path (into the build directory) and can later be used from an installed location.
+LFort permits the creation of "relocatable" precompiled headers, which are built with a given path (into the build directory) and can later be used from an installed location.